PinataCloud/PinataImageHasher/README.md

 #### The demo uses two PIN keys for it's logbook
  - PIN 1 = `superSeceretKey`
  - PIN 2 = `superSecert`

-Folow the instructions below after selecting one of the PINs.
-Conisder doing it once through for each PIN to get familiar with the user flow.
+Follow the instructions below after selecting one of the PINs.
+Consider doing these steps once through for each PIN to get familiar with the user flow.

 1. Obtain a correct PIN.
 The individual sets this PIN they are using the [Reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter), and needs to communicate this to you to view the log entry for these files.